endernoke/soular/docs/DATABASE.md

 - `id` (UUID, Primary Key) - Foreign key referencing `auth.users.id`.
 Set up via trigger or manually after signup.
 - `display_name` (TEXT) - User's display name.
 Can be updated by the user.
 - `photo_url` (TEXT, nullable) - URL to the user's profile photo in Supabase Storage.
+- `bio` (TEXT, nullable) - Short biography or description of the user.
 - `created_at` (TIMESTAMPTZ, default `now()`) - Timestamp of profile creation.
 - `updated_at` (TIMESTAMPTZ, default `now()`) - Timestamp of last profile update.